 Financial Planning Software

 Firms that offer PFP services can access a broad array of packaged and customized financial planning applications.

 Software is used to manage and present information.
 You can manage annuities, wealth management, insurance, 401(k) plans, rollovers and other financial variables.
 You can present cash flow, current net worth, liquidity, projected retirement income, Monte Carlo and other analytics to clients.
-The popular systems now being used by PFP firms include NaviPlan Extended
+The popular systems now being used by PFP firms include NaviPlan Extended and MoneyGuidePro.

 When considering which financial planning software to choose, look for a vendor and a technology that will stand the test of time.
 If a vendor goes out of business or a software system is discontinued, you may spend huge amounts of time and money finding a replacement and migrating client financial data to a new platform.

 Keep in mind that sometimes, the output can be overwhelming; most clients’ eyes glaze over when they are presented with dozens of charts and graphics.
 Understand each client’s preference, and adjust your use of graphics and technology accordingly.

 Portfolio management can be one of the more challenging aspects of a practice.
 Fortunately, firms can now leverage robust technologies to track and manage 401(k), brokerage and savings accounts.